willdurand/willdurand.github.io/_posts/2013-11-13-ddd-with-symfony2-basic-persistence-and-testing.markdown

 }
 ```

-It creates two users, and ensures that the content of the YAML file is correct.
+Note that the `testAdd()` method is just an example on how to use vfsStream.
-I won't cover all tests that should be written for this repository, however you
+Also, I won't cover all tests that should be written for this repository, however
-must test all its public methods.
+you must test all its public methods.

 Now, let's setup the functional tests.